TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/global-artifacts/test-plan.md

     **Practical Example**:
     - Execute the automated tests and review the results to ensure all test cases pass.
     - Investigate and resolve any failed test cases by identifying the root cause and making necessary adjustments to the code or test cases.

-6. **Conclusions**:

-To develop our integration tests, we used the black-box technique, focusing on equivalence classes and boundary values.
-The tests covered a variety of scenarios relevant to the functionality of responding to endpoints, including valid, minimum, and maximum allowed lengths, as well as invalid lengths, both below and above the allowed limits.
-Tests were also conducted for both success and failure scenarios, including the validation of mandatory parameters and proper handling of authentication tokens.

-In some cases, we had to implement a before-all setup to create a user, log in, create a post, and use the slug of that post to develop our tests.
-The integration tests showed that, in general, the API works as expected for most scenarios.
-However, we identified some failures in input validation and error handling.
-For instance, the API returns status 500 in some cases where status 400 would be more appropriate, indicating the need for more robust validations and improved error handling.

-**General Recommendations**:

-	•	Review and implement input validations: Ensure that all mandatory parameters are validated at the start of request processing, with clear and appropriate error messages.
-	•	Improve error handling: Clearly differentiate between input validation errors and internal server errors to return the correct HTTP status codes.
-	•	Integration tests: Add specific tests to validate inputs and tokens, ensuring that the API responds correctly to different error scenarios.
-	•	Documentation: Update the API documentation to reflect the expected behaviors and corresponding error messages for different error cases.